 Cricket Warbler is a speciality of the region.
 Photo: Dan Brown

-Remote corners of the Western Palearctic hold a particular fascination for birders, and none more so than the Western Sahara.
-Following numerous trips to the region and a previous sighting, Dan Brown was part of a team that explored this area in 2016, finding several stunning Golden Nightjars, along with other regional specialities such as Dunn’s Lark, Black-crowned Sparrow-Lark, and Cricket Longtail.
-We’ll spend one night camping in the desert where we’ll have the chance to look for night creatures such as Pharaoh Eagle Owl and Fennec Fox, as well as exploring the dry acacia-filled oueds (river valleys), and the dramatic massifs that erupt from the desert floor.
-There is also the chance of migrants heading north and even some exciting strays from sub-Saharan Africa - recent discoveries have ranged from White-throated Bee-eater and African Crake, to Upland Sandpiper and Lesser Scaup - so anything is possible.
+Daytimes will be spent exploring the dry acacia-filled oueds (river valleys), and the dramatic massifs that erupt from the desert floor in an area reminiscent of the East African savannahs.
+There is also the chance of migrants heading north and even some exciting strays from sub-Saharan Africa and beyond - recent discoveries have ranged from White-throated Bee-eater and African Crake, to Upland Sandpiper and Lesser Scaup - so anything is possible.
 The shallow coastal bay formed by the Dakhla spit hosts a huge variety of terns, gulls, and waders and we’ll be looking for species such as Royal Tern, Kelp Gull, and Western Reef Egret amongst the commoner Audouin’s Gulls, herons and egrets.

-We may also have the opportunity to look for Houbara Bustard, a now rare species in this part of the Sahara.
-The area is also rich in nocturnal mammals from the fascinating Lesser Egyptian Jerboa, to the recently split African Golden Wolf, as well as Sand Cat and Saharan Striped Polecat.
-During the daytime we’ll explore the desert environs around Oued Jenna and back north towards the coast.
+Our plans for the rest of the tour will remain flexible and are dependent on our success at Oued Jenna on the first night.
+During the daytime we’ll explore the desert environs around Oued Jenna.
 These are varied and can be rich in birds.
-The acacia grasslands hold species such as Cricket Longtail and Desert Sparrow, and occasionally Sudan Golden Sparrow, whilst the trees can be full of migrants from Subalpine and Western Bonelli’s Warblers to Blue-cheeked Bee-eaters and Golden Orioles.
+The acacia grasslands hold species such as the engaging Cricket Longtail and Desert Sparrow, and occasionally Sudan Golden Sparrow, whilst the trees can be full of migrants from Subalpine and Western Bonelli’s Warblers to Blue-cheeked Bee-eaters and Golden Orioles.
 In areas of open sand, flanked by grasslands, we’ll look for Black-crowned Sparrow-lark and the distinctive Hoopoe Lark, while the stony hamada landscape should produce Thick-billed, Temminck’s, Bar-tailed and Desert Larks, and with some searching, African Dunn’s Lark.
 Cream-coloured Coursers can be widespread but as with any desert species their numbers and range can fluctuate massively depending on climatic conditions.
 Desert Warblers are few and far between but with enough searching we should locate them.

-We’ll have several birding sessions along the coast, checking some of the huge mud-flats for gulls, terns, waders and herons, and we’ll explore some of the few agricultural areas in the country.
+Days 5-6: We’ll return to the coast on Day 5 to sample more of the rich birding in and around the massive lagoon.
+We’ll be checking some of the huge mud-flats for gulls, terns, waders and herons, and we’ll explore some of the few agricultural areas in the country.
 Many of these have been heavily planted and are vital stopover points for migrants.
 Almost any Western European migrant is possible here and there is always the chance of vagrants, which in the past have included Reed Cormorant, Lesser Flamingo, Grey-headed Gull, and African Crake.
-With luck, we may be able to secure access to a protected area further south which will allow us the opportunity to look for Houbara Bustard as well as a number of critically-endangered mammals which have been reintroduced including Scimitar-horned Oryx and Dama Gazelle.
+In addition we should find good numbers of Audouin’s Gull, Gull-billed Tern, Great Flamingo, and a plethora of waders.
+With luck we may even catch a glimpse of the endangered Atlantic Humpback Dolphin in the lagoon.

-Updated: 28 June 2017
+Updated: 04 June 2018